Skip to Content

 7. Herb Crackers

-Crackers with herbs like rosemary, thyme, oregano, and basil have a tasty aroma to complement the meats, cheeses, and spreads, making them one of the best crackers for charcuterie boards.
+Crackers seasoned with herbs like rosemary, thyme, oregano, or basil add a delicious aroma that pairs beautifully with meats, cheeses, and creamy spreads.
+They add an extra bit of flavor to each bite, which is why they’re one of the best crackers for charcuterie board creations.

 Breadstick crackers on a charcuterie board

-Breadstick crackers add texture, flavor, and height to your charcuterie board creation.
-The crusty breadsticks provide a sturdy base for scooping soft cheeses, flavored butter, or jams
+Breadstick crackers add texture and a little height to your charcuterie boards.
+They are a sturdy base for scooping soft cheeses, compound butter, and jam

 9. Gluten-Free Crackers